 Alternately, one can easily enter front stance by entering a horse stance and locking one leg to make a 1/8th turn in the other direction.

 [photo of front stance from the front and side.]

 [photo of incorrect front stances (too far forward, both legs locked) from the side.
 Include red X’s to show that this is bad]

-70% of the bodyweight bears down on the front leg.
-A good test for this is to weigh youself, then with one front foot on the scale, enter front stance.
-When done correctly, the scale reads 0.7 times your bodyweight -- and if it doesn’t, then shift around until it does.
+70% of your bodyweight is carried on the front leg.
+Try test yourself by weighing yourself on a scale, then enter a front stance with only your front foot on the scale.
+When done correctly, the scale will read 0.7 times your bodyweight -- and if it doesn’t, then shift around until it does.

-In general, if you ever feel comfortable, then something is wrong.
-There needs to be a feeling of burning and tension in the leg muscles at all times.
+In general, if your legs feel comfortable, then something is wrong.
+Your leg muscles should experience a feeling of burning and tension at all times.
 This cultivates tremendous leg strength, which will power all of our techniques.
-In order to keep and maintain this burn, you must lower their center of mass, and keep it low.
+In order to keep and maintain this burn, you must lower your center of mass, and keep it low.

-Again, a good stance is 2” (5 cm) lower than what one intuitively thinks a good stance is.
-Keeping a low center-of-mass creates a solid, stable structure that allows for devastating attacks and great immunity from takedowns.
-However, remaining low requires constant concentration on body positioning.
-When one is distracted, this stability always becomes the first thing to go.
-It is imperative to focus on “thinking sinking,” and to avoid unnecessary thoughts and distractions.
-This mental aspect of karate training is the most difficult aspect to master, yet it is the first lesson.
+Again, a good stance is 2” (5 cm) lower than what feels like a good stance is.
+Allow center-of-mass creates a solid, stable structure which allows for devastating attacks and a resistance to takedowns.
+However, remaining low requires constant concentration on body positioning; and this concentration is the first thing to go when anyone becomes distracted.
+Instead, it is imperative to focus on “thinking sinking,” to help avoid these unnecessary thoughts and distractions.
+This mental aspect of karate training is the most difficult aspect to master, yet it is part of the first lesson.